-The company is part of the ORLEN Unipetrol Group, where is the managing company ORLEN Unipetrol a.s..
+The company is part of the ORLEN Unipetrol Group, where is the controlling company ORLEN Unipetrol a.s.
 ORLEN Unipetrol a.s. has registered office Milevská 2095/5, Praha 4, 140 00, company number: 616 72 190.
-ORLEN Unipetrol a.s. is a part of the group Polski Koncern Naftowy ORLEN S.A. based Chemików, Płock, Poland.
+ORLEN Unipetrol a.s. is a part of the capital group controlled by PKN ORLEN S.A. based Chemików, Płock, Poland.

-The company was owned by two partners - ORLEN Unipetrol RPA, s.r.o. with registered office at Litvínov - Záluží 1, Corporate ID: 275 97 075, (owning a share of the corresponding contribution to the registered capital of the company amounting to 15,900,000,- CZK) and ORLEN Unipetrol, a.s. with registered office at Milevská 2095/5, 140 00 Praha 4, Corporate ID: 616 72 190, (owning a share of the corresponding contribution to the registered capital of the company amounting to 100,000,- CZK).
+The company is owned by two partners - ORLEN Unipetrol RPA s.r.o. with registered office at Litvínov - Záluží 1, corporate ID: 275 97 075, (owning a share of the corresponding contribution to the registered capital of the company amounting to 15,900,000,- CZK) and ORLEN Unipetrol a.s. with registered office at Milevská 2095/5, 140 00 Praha 4, Corporate ID: 616 72 190, (owning a share of the corresponding contribution to the registered capital of the company amounting to 100,000,- CZK).

-PETROTRANS, s.r.o did not acquire any share of the managing company in the year 2020.
+PETROTRANS, s.r.o did not acquire any share of the managing company in the year 2022.

-The separate financial statements have been prepared in accordance with International Financial Reporting Standards (IFRSs) and their Interpretations approved by the International Accounting
+The separate financial statements have been prepared in accordance with International Financial Reporting Standards (IFRSs) and their interpretations approved by the International Accounting Standards Board (IASB), which were adopted by the European Union (EU) and were in force as at

-Standards Board (IASB) which were adopted by the European Union (EU) and were in force as at 31st December 2021.
-The English language version of PETROTRANS' Annual Report 2021 is a convenience translation.
+31 December 2022.
+The English language version of PETROTRANS' Annual Report 2022 is a convenience translation.
 The version in the Czech language is the definitive version.